groussea/opyflow/ReadMe.md

 Opyflow is a basic image velocimetry tool to simplify your *video* or *frame sequences* processing.

 It is based on `opencv` and `vtk` libraries to detect Good Features to Track (GFT), calculate their displacements by the Lukas Kanade method and interpolate them on a mesh.
 This method is sometimes called Feature Image Velocimetry.
 It is an alternative to the classical cross-correlation techniques employed in Particle Image Velocimetry (PIV).
-Compared to this technique, GFT+OpticalFlow may result in better performance when image qualities are poorer, i. e. when velocity information is non-uniform on images.
+Compared to this technique, GFT+OpticalFlow may result in better performance when image qualities are poor for velocimetry, i.e. when velocity information is non-uniform on frames.

 For flow calculations, the process is mainly inspired by the openCV python sample [lktrack.py](https://github.com/opencv/opencv/blob/master/samples/python/lk_track.py).